RV TV Options

 You may pay extra for using a Hi-def receiver (which frosts my butt, since Hi-def is now standard).
 You'll also pay extra if you have a DVR to record your shows.

 You may pay extra to get your local channels (depending on the package).
 If you travel in your RV, you'll probably want to get the network feeds (for a fee) from the main broadcast networks (CBS, NBC, Fox, ABC, etc.).
 This is called "Distant Networks" service.
 The network channels are on what's called "Spot Beams", which means that without the Distant Networks service, you'll only get them within about 300 miles of your home.
 With Distant Networks service, you'll either get the East Coast or West Coast feeds, depending roughly on whether your address is East or West of the Mississippi River.
-This can be a factor for sporting events, and if you're billing address is West of the Mississippi and you're in Florida and don't have a DVR, you'll be staying up pretty late to watch your favorite network shows (9:00 shows will be on at midnight).
+This can be a factor for sporting events, and if your billing address is West of the Mississippi and you're in Florida and don't have a DVR, you'll be staying up pretty late to watch your favorite network shows (9:00 shows will be on at midnight).

 If you have an old tube TV in your front entertainment center, you risk having the entertainment center work loose from the roof whenever you're on a rough road.
 Mine had about 1/4" clearance when I repaired it with several days of work, L-brackets, and some pop rivets.
 I was shocked at how little was holding it up.